 Therapy for Generalized Anxiety Disorder

 You enjoy a challenge, have creativity and drive, and know you’re going to accomplish a lot in your lifetime.
-But the same energy that made you so productive, is also forcing you to constantly watch the clock and wonder if it will all be okay.
+But the same energy that made you so productive, is also forcing you to constantly watch the clock and hate ambiguity.
 People tell you, “you’re doing a great job”, but you’re secretly worried about a number of different things.